Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

 \subsubsection{Dynamical Structure Decomposition (DSD)}

-Eq.~\eqref{SDE_form}, a standard stochastic differential equation (SDE), naturally decomposes the dynamics into a deterministic component, $\mathbf{f}(\mathbf{q})$, and a stochastic component, $\bm{\xi}(t)$ \cite{Ao_2005, Gardiner_handbook_2004}.
+Eq.~\eqref{SDE_form}, a standard SDE, decomposes the dynamics into a deterministic component, $\mathbf{f}(\mathbf{q})$, and a stochastic component, $\bm{\xi}(t)$ \cite{Ao_2005, Gardiner_handbook_2004}.
 These components can, in principle, be separated from experimental trajectories, as outlined in Eq.~\eqref{two_terms} below.
 This formulation thus provides a crucial link between empirical trajectory data and theoretical description.
 The stochastic component $\bm{\xi}(t)$ is a Gaussian white noise with zero mean, and its statistical properties are completely characterized by the diffusion matrix $\mathbf{D}(\mathbf{q})$ via the fluctuation-dissipation relation in Eq.~\eqref{fluc-diss-relation-1}.
-Consequently, knowledge of both the drift vector $\mathbf{f}(\mathbf{q})$ and the diffusion matrix $\mathbf{D}(\mathbf{q})$ in Eq.~\eqref{SDE_both} provides a complete description of the stochastic dynamics.
-The initial step in applying evolution mechanics is therefore the computation of these two quantities from the data.
+Consequently, knowledge of both the drift vector $\mathbf{f}(\mathbf{q})$ and the diffusion matrix $\mathbf{D}(\mathbf{q})$ in Eq.~\eqref{SDE_both} provides a comprehensive description of the stochastic dynamics.
+The initial step in applying evolution mechanics is naturally the computation of these two quantities from the data.

 When the time difference $t'-t$ is an infinitesimal $\mathrm{d}t$, Eq.~\eqref{fluc-diss-relation-1} implies the relation $\left\langle \bm{\xi}(\mathbf{q},t)\bm{\xi}^{T}(\mathbf{q},t + \mathrm{d}t) \right\rangle=\mathbf{D}(\mathbf{q})/\mathrm{d}t$ (hereafter, for simplicity and without loss of generality, we set the noise intensity $\epsilon = 1/2$) \cite{Gardiner_handbook_2004}.
 Using this relation, the drift vector and diffusion matrix can be expressed in terms of the first and second conditional moments of the state variable $\mathbf{q}$: